Why You Need to Begin Modernizing Performance Management

 Consider a factory worker.
 If someone has to step off of the production line to take the time to write up a self-evaluation, it’s going to slow down the entire production process.

-When the majority of the evaluation process is done with the click of a button in the office, your employees can keep doing what you pay them to do, which will ultimately help boost the bottom line.
+When most of the evaluation process is done with the click of a button in the office, your employees can keep doing what you pay them to do, which will ultimately help boost the bottom line.

 6. Improved Company Culture for Happier Employees